kf000/Wordle-Solver/README.md

 On the other hand, if you randomly play one of the current remaining solution (stead, steak or steam), you will have 1/3 chance to win (therefore reducing the number of remaining solutions to 0) and 2/3 chance to end up with exactly 2 remaining solutions after playing.

-In average, you are therefore left with in average 4/3 remaining solutions after playing one of the 3 current remaining solutions (stead, steak or steam), which is not optimal.
+In average, you are therefore left with, in average, 4/3 remaining solutions after playing one of the 3 current remaining solutions (stead, steak or steam), which is not optimal.